 Americans With Disabilities Act (ADA): Legal Protections At Work

 The Americans With Disabilities Act (ADA) is a federal law that provides protections for qualified employees that have a "disability" as defined in the law.
 You do not have to be in a wheelchair to be "disabled" as defined in the ADA.
-Instead, just about any life challenging condition qualifies.
+Instead, just about any life challenging condition qualifies - including a condition which is in remission if it would be considered to be a "disability" when active.
 Even the perception that other people think you are "disabled" qualifies you for protection under the law.

 While the ADA only applies to larger employers, many state laws extend the benefits to employees of smaller employers.